 Parsons began coaching at Southwest (Minn.)
 State University in 1997 as a student assistant working with the offensive line.

-During his 21 years, Coach Parsons has coached or mentored 55 all-conference players, 70 all-region players, six NJCAA All-Americans, four NJCAA players of the week, six conference players of the week, and two conference players of the year.
+During his 22 years, Parsons has coached or mentored 74 all-conference players, 70 all-region players, six NJCAA All-Americans, five NJCAA players of the week, six conference players of the week, and two conference players of the year.
 As a position coach, he has coached 52 players who have signed with NCAA Division I schools and numerous others who have gone on to Division II, Division III and NAIA schools.

-Parsons earned his Bachelor of Science in sports management from Southwest Minnesota State University, now Southwest State University, in 2000 and went on to earn his Master of Science in college teaching in health and human performance from Northeastern State University in 2002.
+Parsons earned his Bachelor of Science in sports management from Southwest State University, now Southwest Minnesota State University, in 2000 and his Master of Science in college teaching in health and human performance from Northeastern State University in 2002.